How does the Blockchain Work? (Part 1)

 and then read them again….and again…

-Many of you have been asking questions like: “I have an idea and I want to know if my project is suitable for a blockchain”. — read these two papers
+If you’re like many people asking questions like: “I have an idea and I want to know if my project is suitable for a blockchain”. — read these two papers, plus this one -

 “I’m looking for investments and I want to know if this token or that token will go up in value” — read these two papers.